nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```
 <br>

-If we want to specify dimension before the variable, this facility is applicable only for first variable in declaration.
-If we try to apply for remaining variable, compile time error will be raised.
+If we want to specify dimension before the variable,
+this facility is applicable only for the first variable in declaration.
+If we try to apply for the remaining variable, compile time error will be raised.
 ```java
 int[] []a, []b, []c; //invalid
 ```